Part 3 of 3:

 1886 Spencer

-In 1886 the second model was released with the only difference being the “SPENCER ARMS.CO.WINDSOR.CT.U.S.A.PAT.APR.1882” markings added to the top of the barrel, some guard models having a longer forend, and a second screw added to the top of the control plates.
+In 1886 the second model was released with the only difference being the “SPENCER ARMS.CO.WINDSOR.CT.U.S.A.PAT.APR.1882” markings added to the top of the barrel, some guard models having a longer forend, and a second screw added to the top of the control plates later on in production, some of these will retain single side plate screws though.
 These had the same 3 grades of gun available and barrel lengths as well.
 They were 7 3/4 to 8 1/2lbs depending on barrel length and grades, and there were about 1,300 of these 12 gauge models made in their only year of production.
 Serial numbers range from around 800-2100.
 Four grades of these models were available, with the newly introduced “Grade D” model being the most affordable.
-These are easiest to identify by a long control plate but dual screws
+These are easiest to identify by a long control plate but dual screws.
+Serials on these go to around #2100

 1887 Spencer

 The third and final model produced by the Windsor plant was the Model 1887, made from 1887 till bankruptcy in 1889.
-Less than 1000 of these were made in the final 3 years of production and it was not enough to sustain the company.
+Around 1100 of these were made in the final 3 years of production and it was not enough to sustain the company.
 This led to financial pressure by late 1899 and soon became bankruptcy, as payments to creditors and machinery companies like Pratt and Whitney(who owned the tooling)stopped and could no longed be payed.
 Four grades of these models were available, with the newly introduced “Grade D” model being the most affordable.
 A 12 gauge rifle was listed as being available as well on some of the ads.
-The only other differences present here were a new thumbscrew in the magtube for easier takedown, smaller right side control plate, and a lower priced “D” Grade model at $45.
-Serial numbers range from 2100 to ~3000.
+The only other differences present here were a new thumbscrew in the magazine tube for easier takedown, smaller right side control plate, and a lower priced “D” Grade model at $45.
 The one pictured below was a VERY late one with the Bannerman style rubber forend rather than a 1886 grooved wooden “guard gun” style one.
 These are easiest to identify by the short control plates with 2 screws and lack of Bannerman markings.
+Serials on these go to around #3236

-In the fall of 1890, Bannerman had restarted production of the shotguns while using up the last of the Spencer Model 1887 receivers till at least Serial #3000 and likely more.
-When they ran out of remaining stocks of recievers, they would then produce more with their markings as the “Model 1890”, and at the same time introduced a new longer pump forend as standard.
-About 9000 of this new 1890 model would be made over the next 3.5 to 6 years.
-Serial numbers range from ~3000 to ~12000, and are marked as follows;
+In the fall of 1890, Bannerman had restarted production of the shotguns while using up the last of the Spencer Model 1887 receivers till at least Serial #3326 and likely more.
+When they ran out of remaining stocks of receivers, they would then produce more with their markings as the “Model 1890”, and at the same time made the longer pump forend as standard, along with 3 other variations as seen in part #2.
+About ~9000 of this new 1890 model would be made over the next 3.5 to 6 years.
+These guns are marked as follows; and Serials on these go to around #12,000

 F. BANNERMAN MANUFACTURER NEW YORK, USA